Thursday, July 25, 2019

 In those days, the paper was on Second Avenue and the darkroom was underneath the furniture building next door, through the basement where the press was.

-Buchner did that job through the summer and a full year afterward, then went to Linfield College, where at first, he planned to study to be a social studies teacher.
-Then a fellow who’d been the photographer for the college’s sports teams graduated and Buchner stepped into the role.
+Buchner did that job through the summer and a full year afterward, then for three years attended Linfield College, where at first, he planned to study to be a social studies teacher.
+Then Hal Cowan, who’d been the photographer for the college’s sports teams graduated and Buchner stepped into the role.
 “And it was fun,” he said.

-He transferred to the University of Oregon and majored in journalism.
-After graduation, he tried to get his D-H job back, but with no openings to pursue, he ended up applying elsewhere.
+He transferred from Linfield to the University of Oregon and majored in journalism.
+After graduation from the UO in 1963, he tried to get his D-H job back, but with no openings to pursue, he ended up applying elsewhere.

-“One day a week I slept in because of exhaustion,” he told audiences at a men’s breakfast years later.
+“One day a week (working for the Stayton paper) I slept in because of exhaustion,” he told audiences at a men’s breakfast years later.

-After two years, Buchner had the opportunity to go to the La Grande Observer to be the editor.
+After two years in Stayton, Buchner had the opportunity to go to the La Grande Observer to be the editor.
 A couple of years after that, he decided it was time to try a bigger market.

 He wrote 25 letters to various papers and got three offers: part-time jobs at the Los Angeles Herald and from a paper in North Carolina, and a full-time offer as a copy editor for the Des Moines Register.
 He took the full-time job, but hadn’t even been there a year when Glenn Cushman, who had been hired in Albany from Bend, called him and asked, “Want to be executive editor of your hometown daily?”